JanssenProject/jans/docs/README.md

 ]
 ```

-## SCIM-CLI
+# SCIM-CLI

 SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging such schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.

 **SCIM-CLI** which is going to help on performing such SCIM operations on the Janssen Server with ease and more readablity.
+It supports both of the **_Interaction Mode_** and **_Command Line Mode_**.

+## Interaction Mode

+There are few things you should know before using the **_Menu-driven Interactive Mode_** of SCIM cli.

+### Tips

+  1. _ is an escape character for IM mode.
+For example, you can create  a list ["me", "you"] by entering me_,you
+  2. _true means boolean True instead of string "true", similarly _false is boolean False instead of string "false"
+  3. _null is comprehended as None (or in json null)
+  4. _x exits the current process and go back to the parent menu
+  5. _q refers to quit

 Let's start with below command line: